LuisValrod/fundamentos-react/README.md

-# This is a small project with vite + bootstrap
+# This is a small project with vite + bootstrap where I work with uncontrolled forms

-# Este es un proyecto pequeño con vite + bootstrap
+# Este es un proyecto pequeño con vite + bootstrap en el que trabajo con formularios no controlados.